• Skip to main content

 Inventory on the balance sheet

-Last Modified on May 10, 2019 by Editorial Staff
+Last updated on August 26, 2024 by Editorial Staff

 In simplified terms, inventory consists of items which the company owns but has not yet sold and/or consumed.
 Inventory is shown under the head current asset on the balance sheet because in the normal operating cycle, the company usually converts the goods into cash.